Department of Zoology

 Wound Healing Research Laboratory

 We are an active group in the Department of Zoology at University of Delhi.
 Our aim is to understand wound healing mechanisms in animals and exploit them for translational application using multidisciplinary approach.
 Our major interest is to understand extracellular vesicles signalling during all phases of wound healing: response, inflammation, proliferation, and remodeling.
 Some of the areas that we are currently exploring are: 1.
 Cytoskeletal remodelling during wound healing 2.
 Impact of extracellular vesicles signalling on wound response 3.
-Modulation in wound-associated diagnostics and therapeutics.
+Wound-associated diagnostics and therapeutics.

 Kamlesh Kumari, Assistant Professor